Kama Sywor Kamanda: Novelist

 Kamanda constantly embodies Africa and its dreams.
 His writings reveal him to be a genuine résistant against totalitarian powers, but he also comes to the aid of men and women fighting in silence for their rights or their survival, and that of their children.
 A committed writer, he has always considered himself a "lost soul between the dreams and the illusions, the joys and the sorrows of the African world."
 His novels depict the life of African peoples at the time of dictators and under the influence of racist and neo-colonialist sects, and the social and economic consequences of the black populations deprived of any financial clout to influence their own destiny.
 He highlights the contradictions of the black people of all continents who both serve exclusively the interests of their tormenters, over those in their own community that struggle for their rights and resist predation, and are victims of racist, ideological and religious issues that overwhelm them.
 L'Insondable destin des Hommes expresses a deep and original reflection on bad governance, political violence and economic predation as the main reasons for the migration of African youth condemned to death in the desert and at sea.
 In La Joueuse de Kora, he evokes his ideal of justice and truth and his quest for peace and collective happiness without racism or apartheid, while his characters and intrigues in La Traversée des mirages are inspired by the actors and realities of political life.

 Playwright

-Kamanda surprises by the originality of his theatrical themes and by his erudition.
-His knowledge of today's Africa and that of yesteryear is indisputable.
-He shares with his audiences a broad swathe of African memory, for which he is the recognized spokesman, if not the guardian.
-His theatre is inspired by Africa past and present.
-Ancient Egypt finds a new literary existence through his playwriting skills.
-The Pharaohs and Queens of ancient Egypt finally have a new literary life and an author who pays them a long-awaited tribute hoped for a thousand times over.
-Literary recognition of the great African rulers, to which they were entitled, but which no one hitherto had dreamed of legitimizing.
-Ramsès II, Candace 1ère, and Toutankhamon are Kama Sywor Kamanda plays that testify to Africa's contribution to universal civilization.
-Kamanda is not bound by his native Africa; he travels the world and carries us with him through his imagination, poetry and love of peoples and cultures of the world.
-Thus he invites us to discover Japan and all its traditions in "On peut s'aimer sans se comprendre".
+Kamanda is inspired by Africa past and present, with playwriting that pays tribute African rulers like the Pharaohs and Queens of Ancient Egypt.
+Ramsès II, Candace 1ère, and Toutankhamon are Kama Sywor Kamanda plays that highlight Africa's contribution to world civilization.
+Kamanda travels the world, carrying his audience with him through his imagination, poetry and love of peoples and cultures of the world.

+Kamanda’s theatrical work is characterized by its originality, erudition, and exploration of African and global cultures.